marcodpt/paw/README.md

  - remove or minimize lang support
  - remove non bootstrap options support, minimize options and review settings
  - separate outputs
- - copy README features to home article and allow to edit it
  - better array ctrl support (minimize, up, down, remove, add)
  - deep router param is an array (?, +, \*) support at the end of var
  - finish documentation